cmkushnir/NMSPakViewer/README.md

 - .DDS - Pfim is used to convert entries to bitmaps for display.
 The bitmaps are stretched to the window size.
 Pfim does not support all .dds types.
 - .MBIN - libMBIN is used to load the entry data and convert it to .exml format.
 Note: The libMBIN.dll in the application folder is used to decompile both game and mod .pak files.
-When the game is updated an updated version of libMBIN.dll is needed to view the game .pak files; however, it may not work on old mod .pak files.
+When the game is updated an updated version of libMBIN.dll is required to view the game .pak files; however, it may not work on old mod .pak files.
-May add ability to download appropriate libMBIN.dll for mod .pak files as needed if needed.

 <h2>Depends on:</h2>